genderkit/genderkit/surgery-checklist.md

 ---
 layout: misc
 title: Getting ready for gender surgeries
-description: A list of useful things to do before going in for gender related surgeries
+description: A list of things you can do to prepare before a gender related surgical procedure
 ---

-These are some things that are a good idea to do before going in for surgery.
+Doing some preparation before a surgical procedure can help make sure everything goes smoothly during your hospital stay and recovery.

+To help you avoid missing anything out, we have created this checklist of useful things you can buy and do in the months before an operation.

+### In the months and weeks beforehand

 {% include checklist checklist="surgery" %}